-Growth Habit: A feathery aquatic plant with stems that can grow up to 2m in length.
-The tips of the stems frequently protrude from the water up to 30cm.
-The short leaves grow in tight whorls and are shades of bright yellow and green.
+Growth Habit: A feathery aquatic plant with yellow-green stems that can grow up to 5 m in length.
+The tips of the stems frequently protrude from the water up to 30 cm.
+The short leaves grow in tight whorls and are shades of bright yellow and green and feathery in appearance.

-Type of Plant: Parrots feather is a perennial.
+Type of Plant: Parrots Feather is a perennial freshwater herb.

 Flowers: Flowering rarely occurs in Tasmania due to cooler water temperatures.